VIP21/hcc2/examples/openmp/README.md

 Even though only a single offload target is currently supported, you can still see how bundling works.

-Except for the final binary, all intermediate objects are bundles.
+Except for the final binary, the intermediate objects are bundles.
 For example, run the command:

 ```
 cd vmulsum
+make vmul.o
+make vsum.o
-make .ll
+make main.o
 ```

-This will create one LLVM IR .ll file for each of the sources.
-However each of these is really a BUNDLE of 2 LLVM IR .ll files; one for host and one for the target offload.
+This will create one object file for each of the sources.
+However each of these is really a BUNDLE of 2 objects,  one for host and one for the target offload.
 You can see these by editing any of the files, or you can unbundle them unbundle.sh utility script as follows:

 ```
-/opt/rocm/hcc2/bin/unbundle.sh vmul.ll
+/opt/rocm/hcc2/bin/unbundle.sh vmul.o
 ```

 This will create host and device files.